subutai-io/documentation/user/pages/06.faqs/chapter.md

 ##### <a name="Who-is-behind-Subutai"></a>_Who is behind Subutai?_
 Subutai is a product of OptDyn, Inc., a five year old company with a multinational, globally-distributed team.
 OptDyn leadership includes Open Source trailblazers:
-- Founder and CEO Alex Karasulu
+-Founder and CEO Alex Karasulu
 Original author of the Apache Directory Server, the foundation of IBM’s Rational Directory Server and Websphere Application Server; founder of Safehaus, whose Open Source low-resource mobile OTP algorithms have been adopted by Google Authenticator; developed software products that power solutions by Atlassian, Cisco, and Polycom; and
-- Founder and Director of Marketing & Media Sally Khudairi
+-Founder and Director of Marketing & Media Sally Khudairi
 Apache Software Foundation VP Marketing & Publicity; former W3C Head of Communications; launched Creative Commons

 To better know our leaders and advisors, click [here](https://optdyn.com/about).